ASaiM/hmp_mock_tests/doc/report/report.md

     \label{family_abundances}
 \end{figure}

-As the most precise taxomic level for *EBI metagenomics* is family (Figure \ref{ebi_taxonomy}), further comparisons focus on this level (Figure \ref{family_abundances}).
-Similarly to previous observations on raw ASaiM results, families with mapping-based abundance smaller than 0.1\% are found neither with ASaiM nor with *EBI metagenomics* (Figure \ref{family_abundances}).
+Neither ASaiM nor *EBI metagenomics* found any low abundance families (mapping-based abundance smaller than 0.1\%, Figure \ref{family_abundances}), similarly to the previous observations on raw ASaiM results.
+Some families with higher abundances are not found too:

+- Listeriaceae family

-Listeriaceae family is detected with *EBI metagenomics* but not with ASaiM.
-The expected abundance for this family is close to the 0.1\% threshold. *EBI metagenomics* seems then better to detect families with expected low abundance for which exp than ASaiM, at least for Listeriaceae family (Figure \ref{family_abundances}).
+    The expected abundance for this family is close to the 0.1\% threshold.
+This family is detected with *EBI metagenomics* but not with ASaiM. *EBI metagenomics* may be then better to detect families with expected low abundance than ASaiM, at least for Listeriaceae family (Figure \ref{family_abundances}).

-On the other hand, both Bacillaceae and Debaryomycetaceae families are not found with *EBI metagenomics* for both datasets (Figure \ref{family_abundances}), despite mapping-based abundance higher than 0.1\%.
-Bacillaceae and Debaryomycetaceae are the families corresponding respectively to *Bacillus cereus thuringiensis* and *Candida albicans* species.
-Both species are either not found or hardly found with ASaiM (Figure \ref{species_abundances}) because of few phylogenetic markers for these species in *MetaPhlAn2* database.
+- Bacillaceae and Debaryomycetaceae families

+    Both of these families are not found with *EBI metagenomics* for both datasets (Figure \ref{family_abundances}), despite mapping-based abundance higher than 0.1\%.
+Bacillaceae and Debaryomycetaceae correspond to the family level of *Bacillus cereus thuringiensis* and *Candida albicans* species, respectively.
+Both species are either not found or hardly found with ASaiM (Figure \ref{species_abundances}): few phylogenetic markers for these species in *MetaPhlAn2* database.
 Similarly, the used databases in *EBI metagenomics* may be incomplete regarding phylogenetic markers for the missing families.

+Despite less sequences used for the taxonomic assignations, *EBI metagenomics* seems better to detect low abundance families than ASaiM framework.

-Variations in observed abundances for *EBI metagenomics* or ASaiM framework correspond to variations in mapping-based abundances (Figure \ref{family_abundances}).
+More generally, variations in observed abundances for *EBI metagenomics* or ASaiM framework correspond to variations in mapping-based abundances (Figure \ref{family_abundances}).
 For a broader comparison, Bray-Curtis dissimilarity scores are computed on relative abundances of families (Table \ref{taxo_distances}, Figure \ref{family_pcoa}).
-With Bray-Curtis dissimilarity scores close to 0 (Table \ref{taxo_distances}), communities based on mapping, *EBI metagenomics* results or ASaiM framework results have then similar family compositions.
-Bray-Curtis dissimilarity scores are close to 0, small differences are then observed with the different tools.
-For both datasets, *EBI metagenomics* results on family relative abundances are closer to expected abundances than ASaiM framework results (Table \ref{taxo_distances}).
-But the differences are small, particularly for SRR072233 datasets, and the scores are close to 0 (Table \ref{taxo_distances}).
+With scores close to 0, the communities based family compositions are then similar for mapping, *EBI metagenomics* or ASaiM framework results.
+Bray-Curtis dissimilarity scores are close but higher to 0, small differences are then observed between the different tools. *EBI metagenomics* results on family relative abundances are closer to expected abundances than ASaiM framework results (Table \ref{taxo_distances}).
+But the differences are small, particularly for SRR072233 datasets, and the scores remain close to 0 (Table \ref{taxo_distances}).

 \begin{table}[h!]
 \centering